Frequently Asked Questions

 What should I wear?

 The Sierra-Nevada region has a variety of seasons.
 You should dress according to the temperatures.
 The spring (March, April and May) can have temperatures ranging from 60 degrees up to 80 degrees during the day.
 The summer months are much hotter ranging from 70 degrees up to 100+.
 Throughout June, July and August the heat can be physically draining, and light clothing is recommended.
 September, October and November can also be hot or cool, however, the start of fall brings more moderate weather.
 The winter months of December, January and February are frequently cold with temperatures ranging from a high in the 40’s and lows in the 20’s.
+Closed toes shoes are a must!
+We get out of the vehicle in areas that are dirt and rock, not to mention the little critters that could bite or sting.
 Remember too, the higher elevations and dryer climate require you to keep hydrated!

 Will we be able to touch the horses?